 Gaynor and Rhod are tremendous supporters of co-education at Shawnigan and have worked tirelessly to support and contribute to the design of the new Grade 8 House and the development of the Grade 8 experience.
 And never fear: they are not retiring anytime soon!
 They are looking forward to the next chapter of their story at Shawnigan, welcoming new families and reconnecting with the School’s network of alumni, parents, staff and supporters both on and off campus.

 For more information on this exciting project, please contact

-Greg Stevenson, Executive Director, Advancement & Community Engagement
+Greg Stevenson, Campaign Director, Advancement & Community Engagement

 We acknowledge with respect the Coast Salish Peoples on whose traditional lands and waterways we live, learn and play.
 We are grateful for the opportunity to share in this beautiful region, and we aspire to healthy and respectful relationships with those who have lived on and cared for these lands for millennia.